Sneaky Starts: Week 12

 A good way to identify a potential spot start is to leverage 4for4’s signature strength-of-schedule metric, adjusted fantasy points allowed (aFPA).
 Many sites publish raw fantasy points allowed by position, but 4for4 goes a step further and adjusts those numbers for a defense’s relative year-to-date schedule strength.
 So if a defense has seen a murderer’s row of running backs, it will be reflected in the defense’s aFPA.
 As a ranker, I use this metric weekly when putting together our award-winning projections.

-With that in mind, let’s take a look at the top Sneaky Starts for Week 12...
+Let’s take a look at the top Sneaky Starts for Week 12...

 - All Premium Content